Carpal Tunnel Syndrome - Referral Pathway |

 - Assessment and Management in Primary Care

-- Appendix 2 - Outline of symptoms in CTS
+- Appendix 1 - Outline of symptoms in CTS

-- Appendix 3 - Treatment - Lifestyle Advice
+- Appendix 2 - Treatment - Lifestyle Advice

 Assessment and Management in Primary Care

 The management must be based on making a firm diagnosis of CTS.
 This primarily depends on taking a history as most patients do not have physical signs and provocative tests (Phalen's and Tinel's) are unreliable.
+Also, there is a high incidence of false negative nerve conduction studies, especially when the history is short (less than 6-12 months).
+False positives do occur as well.
+In the majority of cases, the diagnosis can be made from a clinical assessment alone and nerve conduction studies are not required. (see Appendix 1).

 Once a firm diagnosis has been made, management depends on the severity of the symptoms and the presence of any underlying cause.
 Many patients with the milder forms will remit spontaneously, particularly those that occur during pregnancy.
 Those with the more severe forms will still benefit from conservative treatment while waiting for surgery.

-The recommended treatment, based on the category, can be summarised as follows (and see Appendix 2 and Appendix 3).
+The recommended treatment, based on the category, can be summarised as follows (and see Appendix 1 and Appendix 2).

 Assessment and Management in Primary Care |